AI-Engineer-Foundation/agent-protocol/rfcs/AP-RFC-1.md

 ### Alternatives Considered

-- We considered using async communication for Executing the steps.
+- We considered using async communication for executing the steps.
 We decided to go with sync communication for now, because it’s simpler.
 The disadvantage is that the response can take a long time.
 We will probably revisit this decision in the future.
 - There are other possibilities as **GraphQL** or **Websockets**

 ## Detailed Design (Optional)